lorensen/VTKExamples/src/VTKBook/05Chapter5.md

 ### The Application Visualization Systems

-AVS (the Application Visualization System) was the first large-scale, commercial visualization system <em style="color:blue;background-color: white">\[AVS89\]</em>.
+AVS (the Application Visualization System) was the first large-scale, commercial visualization system <em style="color:green;background-color: white">\[AVS89\]</em>.
 Much of the early growth, visibility, and successful application of visualization technology was achieved because of the direct application of AVS or the influence of AVS on other researchers.
 AVS is a data-flow visualization system with a crisp user interface to create, edit, and manipulate visualization networks.
 Using an explicit executive to control execution of networks, AVS can run distributed and parallel visualization applications.
 Since the AVS architecture is open, researchers and developers can and have donated filters for use by others.

 The AVS data model consists of primitive data and aggregate data.
 Primitive data are fundamental representations of data such as byte, integer, real, and string.
 Aggregate types are complex organizations of primitive types and include fields, colormaps, geometries, and pixel maps.
 Fields can be considered AVS’ fundamental data type, and will be described in detail shortly.
 Colormaps are used to map functional values (i.e., scalar values) into color and transparency values.
 Geometries consist of graphics primitives such as points, lines, and polygons, and are used by the geometric renderer to display objects.
 A pixel map is the rendered image, or output, of a visualization.